usaid-cs/yesterday-i-learned/random.md

+1. The more advanced controllers in SSDs, as well as the number of chips inside each SSD, are what makes [SSDs faster than SD/eMMC memory](https://www.howtogeek.com/196541/emmc-vs.-ssd-not-all-solid-state-storage-is-equal/).
+1. Plasma lighters were invented to prevent traditional lighter flames from going out in strong winds.
+1. It takes three weeks for a "head and shoulders"-like shampoo with pyrithione zinc to treat dandruff, caused by the Malassezia fungus.
 1. Going "off the grid" [could](https://www.linkedin.com/pulse/off-grid-living-illegal-lincoln-deane/) be illegal for residents in Florida ("Officials cited the International Property Maintenance Code, which mandates that homes be connected to an electricity grid and a running water source"), and isn't particularly feasible for Canadians.
 1. Your run-of-the-mill 3D printing filaments cost around $30 per kilo, or 3 cents per gram.
 1. "Braising" is cooking something *partially* submerged in a cooking liquid, like broth or milk.
 "Country-fried" is frying something *partially* submerged in oil, rather than entirely submerged (which would be deep frying) or not at all (which would just be frying).